 How do you really know who your best performing team members are?

 How do you really know who your best performing team members are?
 Having a set of critical key performance indicators for your employees is a good way to develop an objective view of your top performers.
-We've defined seven key critical performance indicators to measure your team's performance by.
+We've defined seven key critical performance indicators to help you go about measuring performance in your team.

 How happy and engaged is the employee?
 Does he/she interact with others at work and interact with you in conversations?
 An early warning sign for dis-engaged employees are those people who do not communicate, are often not visible in the office or unresponsive to emails.
 Engaged employees are more productive and contribute to a positive work environment.